-Harry Lennix stars as FBI head Harold Cooper in NBC's action-thriller "The Blacklist."
+Harry Lennix stars as FBI head Harry Cooper in NBC's action-thriller "The Blacklist."

-Lennix has also been extremely active in his native Chicago community where he was an English and music teacher before becoming an actor.
+Lennix has also been extremely active in his native Chicago community, where he was an English and music teacher before becoming an actor.
 He founded Legacy Productions with renowned director Chuck Smith in 1989.
-The company is dedicated to promoting significant works about the African American experience.
-He is on the staff of the Goodman Theater.
-He is also active in various civic groups and is on the Advisory Council for his alma mater, Northwestern University.
+The company is dedicated to promoting significant works about the African-American experience.
+He is on the staff of the Goodman Theater, is also active in various civic groups and is on the advisory council for his alma mater, Northwestern University.

 Assistant Director of Counterterrorism for the FBI, Harold Cooper is the team's tough, cynical leader.
 Reddington implies the two share some history, but details remain unclear.
 Though initially wary of Reddington's surrender, Cooper eventually realizes Red's incredible value as an informant is worth the risk of working with him.
 During the hunt for Berlin, when his entire team was targeted, Cooper barely survived a garroting.
 At the end of Season 1, Cooper laid unconscious in the hospital, hovering on the brink of death.